 But, it’s not!
 There’s a simple way to quickly and EASILY earn these 110,000 points.
 Once you have those points one person ALWAYS flies FREE, meaning you don’t have to redeem points or pay cash for their ticket, AND you have 110,000 points to use to book FREE FLIGHTS for everyone else who is flying with you.

 Over the course of a year, we stretched those points + 59,000 more we earned by applying for a third credit card (more about that in a minute) to get us to SIX DESTINATIONS for less than $100 PER FLIGHT for all four of us!
 And you could easily spend less than that; we added some cost by purchasing points early on in the process so we had enough to get to our first destination.

 The Simplest Way to Earn the Southwest Companion Pass

 My tagline is “the simple art of traveling nearly free,” because I like to keep things simple.
 No complicated math and checking every 10 minutes for award tickets to open up on other airlines for me!
 The Southwest Companion Pass is the simplest and easiest way to get you — and your family — to free travel FAST!

-Read on for an abbreviated look at how to earn the Companion Pass, but go ahead and download my free guide that walks you through the process step-by-step to review later.
+Read on for an abbreviated look at how to earn the Companion Pass, but go ahead and download my free guide below that walks you through the process step-by-step to review later.

 The Credit Card Method